 It definitely is not cheap either and there are some free options you can check out if you wish:

 The possibilities are limited, but they should be good enough to start out.

-Also with these possibilities you will profit from reading this article.
-While the user interface might be different, the ideas and process stay the same.
+Also with these possibilities, you will profit from reading this article.
+While the user interface might be different, the ideas and processes stay the same.